 Want to help the environment by leaving your car at home but don’t feel like traveling on a busy tram or metro train during rush hour?
 Thankfully, these days there are more options than ever when it comes to greener travel in Belgium.
 While some expats prefer to cycle, others might be tempted to try something a little different by jumping on an electric scooter.

-Lime is an electric scooter sharing platform that operates in Brussels.
+Lime is an electric scooter-sharing platform that operates in Brussels.
 On the app, you’ll be able to locate your nearest dockless electric scooter in the city, hop on board, and ride to your next destination.
-The scooters are modern and easy-to-use, offering a great alternative for local residents making short journeys around the city center.
+The scooters are modern and easy to use, offering a great alternative for residents making short journeys around the city center.

 One of the most popular ride-sharing apps, Uber can help you get around Brussels with ease.
 Once you’ve downloaded the app, simply put in your destination, pick your vehicle of choice, and a driver will come to pick you up.
 You can also see how much the ride comes to before stepping foot in the car – all from the comfort of your phone.

 Looking for an easy way to get around Antwerp?
 Velo – the city’s bike-sharing scheme – can help you out.
 You can use their app, you can locate Velo docking stations near you, rent your bike of choice, and sustainably explore the city.